mecklaiz/test-pattern-examples/README.md

 # test-pattern-examples
-A simplified client/server application that demonstrates patterns in testing
+A set of simplified client/server applications that demonstrate patterns in testing